-Regős is a tourist-favorite restaurant located a bit outside the city center on a tranquil street not far off Andrássy Avenue.
-The inside of this arched below-ground space is decked out in kitschy decor, red-and-white checkered tablecloths, and wooden banquettes.
-The long menu features traditional Hungarian staples like goulash soup, paprikash, various schnitzel-like dishes, and stuffed cabbage.
+Regős is a traditional Hungarian restaurant located a bit outside the city center on a tranquil street not far off Andrássy Avenue.
+The inside of this below-ground space is decked out in kitschy decor, red-and-white checkered tablecloths, and wooden banquettes.
+The long menu features traditional Hungarian staples like goulash soup, paprikash, various schnitzel dishes, and stuffed cabbage.

-The dishes are far from memorable, but here you can sample a wide array of local foods at relatively friendly price points (main dishes are €8-10).
-The beef stew with egg barley (pörkölt) and the Gundel palacsinta, crepes smothered in chocolate sauce and filled with ground walnuts, are also good.
-Hungarian beers and wines are also served; reservations are recommended.
+The food is far from memorable, but here you can sample a wide array of local foods at relatively friendly price points (mains are €8-10).
+The beef stew with egg barley (pörkölt), and the Gundel palacsinta, crepes smothered in chocolate sauce and filled with ground walnuts, are also good.
+Hungarian beers and wines are also served; many tourists come here so reservations are recommended.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.